 However, scientists now believe there were no snaked in Ireland at that time anyway!
 What is indeed true is that there are no snakes in Ireland now.

-More fun Irish facts
+More fun facts about Ireland kids for kids

-Dracula is said to have been inspired by the old Irish legend of Abhartach.
+Count Dracula, while usually associated with Transilvania, is a character that is said to have been inspired by the old Irish legend of Abhartach.

 Ireland has a wild coastline and many lighthouses.
 Hook Lighthouse in Wexford is believed to be the oldest working lighthouse in Europe.